12th Politburo of the Communist Party of Vietnam

 Unlike in the 11th Politburo when Nguyễn Phú Trọng was involved in a power struggle against Nguyễn Tấn Dũng, then Prime Minister, the 12th Politburo was hallmarked by his dominance over decision-making.
-Considering his age (above the age limit of 65) and the CPV's Charter that limits general secretaries to serve a maximum of five-year terms, commentators such as Hai Hong Nguyen believed Nguyễn Phú Trọng would leave the office at the 13th National Congress in 2021.
-The Politburo approved regulation 90-QĐ/TW on 4 August 2017 to further institutionalise the transfer of power.
-To be appointed General Secretary, one needs to be an incumbent member of the Politburo who has served at least one full electoral term, the regulation states.
-Furthermore, it tasks the sitting CPV General Secretary to prepare their successor for office.
-Of the 17 members of the 12th Politburo, only Trọng and Đinh Thế Huynh did not meet the criteria to be elected General Secretary by the 13th Central Committee.
-However, the 13th National Congress granted Nguyễn Phú Trọng an exception from the age and term limit, thereby allowing him to serve a third term, leading political scientist Hung Nguyen to conclude: "The fact that Trọng was given special consideration twice — in 2016 for age exception and in 2021 for term limit — proves that he is the most powerful person in the country and, at the present time, irreplaceable."
+Considering his age (above the age limit of 65) and the CPV's Charter that limits general secretaries to serve a maximum of two five-year terms, commentators such as Hai Hong Nguyen believed Nguyễn Phú Trọng would leave the office at the 13th National Congress in 2021.
+Of the 17 members of the 12th Politburo, only Trọng and Đinh Thế Huynh did not meet the criteria to be General Secretary for the 13th Central Committee.
+The 13th National Congress granted Nguyễn Phú Trọng an exception from the age and term limit, however, allowing him to serve a third term, leading political scientist Hung Nguyen to conclude: "The fact that Trọng was given special consideration twice — in 2016 for age exception and in 2021 for term limit — proves that he is the most powerful person in the country and, at the present time, irreplaceable."